 By Jolanta Lapiak, 2003.

-Video produced by Jolanta Lapiak, Ameslan literary artist, 2003.
+Video produced by Jolanta Lapiak, Ameslan literary media artist, December 2002.

-This video I created explores cultural relativism of how humans perceive a specific angle out of possible multiple facets.
-It looks at the causes and effects of how things connect events of the past to the future and how events are colored, whether they were once thought to be wonderful or disastrous and later turned to be the opposite, depending on which time they are perceived from.
+This video looks at cultural relativism of how humans perceive a certain angle out of possible multiple facets.
+It looks at the causes and effects of how past and future events connect and how events are colored, whether they were once thought to be wonderful or disastrous and later turned to be the opposite, depending on which time they are perceived from.